PLEASE UPDATE YOUR BROWSER

 Steps currently underway to implement the program include “developing a common and secure framework to digital identity” and “launching public consultations on a federally managed digital identity framework.”

-When first appointed to the position by Prime Minister Justin Trudeau, Fortier’s mandate letter for the Treasury Board included a specific directive to work “towards a common and secure approach for a trusted digital identity platform to support seamless service delivery to Canadians across the country.”
+When first appointed to the position by Prime Minister Justin Trudeau, Fortier’s mandate for the Treasury Board included a specific directive to work “towards a common and secure approach for a trusted digital identity platform to support seamless service delivery to Canadians across the country.”

-As exclusively reported by True North in May, the Trudeau government revealed that it was working with airlines to require “digital identity documents” and biometric data like facial recognition as boarding requirements.
+As exclusively by True North in May, the Trudeau government revealed that it was working with airlines to require “digital identity documents” and biometric data like facial recognition as boarding requirements.

 Currently, the Liberals are facing calls from the opposition to ditch the ArriveCAN application citing airport backlogs and privacy concerns.

-Canada’s privacy commissioner Philippe Dufresne was prompted to launch an investigation into the app to see whether it violated any laws or improperly collected the personal information of Canadians.
+Canada’s privacy commissioner Philippe Dufresne was prompted to launch an into the app to see whether it violated any laws or improperly collected the personal information of Canadians.

-During a June House of Commons information and ethics committee, former privacy commissioner Daniel Therrien also told MPs that there is a potential for digital identity to be “harmful to privacy” if designed incorrectly.
+During a June House of Commons information and ethics committee, former privacy commissioner Daniel Therrien also told MPs that there is a for digital identity to be “harmful to privacy” if designed incorrectly.

 “Digital ID, like all technologies, can be helpful and privacy protective or harmful to privacy depending on how it is designed.
 It is certainly conceivable that digital ID could enhance the verification process and the authentication process, allowing citizens to have access to services,” responded Therrien.